Zeta-DGC/Zeta-LLM-Tool/Help/Training.md

 Thank you for your interest in this project.
-This document explains one way to support Hinode-AI: contributing via pre-trained models.
+This document explains one way to support Zeta-Tool: contributing via pre-trained models.

 ### Requirements